openshift-labs/learn-katacoda/middleware/middleware-quarkus/getting-started/04-build-native.md

 ![Native process](/openshift/assets/middleware/quarkus/native-image-process.png)

 We will be using GraalVM, which includes a native compiler for producing native images for a number of languages, including Java.
-To install GraalVM, run these commands:

-`wget -O /tmp/graalvm.tar.gz https://github.com/graalvm/graalvm-ce-builds/releases/download/vm-21.0.0.2/graalvm-ce-java11-linux-amd64-21.0.0.2.tar.gz && \
-pushd /usr/local && \
-tar -xvzf /tmp/graalvm.tar.gz && \
-rm -rf /tmp/graalvm.tar.gz && \
-GRAALVM_HOME="/usr/local/graalvm-ce-java11-21.0.0.2" && \
-$GRAALVM_HOME/bin/gu install native-image &&
-popd
-`{{execute}}
+GraalVM is installed in `$GRAALVM_HOME`:

+`echo $GRAALVM_HOME`{{execute}}

 ## Build native image

-Within the `getting-started/pom.xml`{{open}} is the declaration for the Quarkus Maven plugin which contains a profile for `native-image`:
+Within the `getting-started/pom.xml`{{open}} is the declaration for the Quarkus Maven plugin which contains a profile named `native`:

 ```xml